elena-beauty/Task-Management-Test/README.md

 # Team Task Platform

-Full‑stack application for managing team tasks, built with a FastAPI REST API, React + Vite front‑end, PostgreSQL (via SQLAlchemy), realtime collaboration over Socket.IO, and a small AI helper for suggestions.
+Full‑stack application for managing team tasks, built with a FastAPI REST API, React + Vite front‑end, PostgreSQL (via SQLAlchemy), realtime collaboration over Socket.IO for notification and update task, and a small AI helper for suggestions.

 ## Setup with Docker Compose